-\The WWASL holder will be required to pay N219,600,000.00 for the award of a full UASL to enable it provide services on the 2.6 GHz Spectrum, if it wins a lot at the 2.6GHz Spectrum Auction.
+^{}The WWASL holder will be required to pay N219,600,000.00 for the award of a full UASL to enable it provide services on the 2.6 GHz Spectrum, if it wins a lot at the 2.6GHz Spectrum Auction.
 This UASL fee is discounted as it takes into consideration the fee already paid for the WWASL.

-The WWASL holder will not be allowed to provide services under the UASL using the 2.3GHz spectrum.
-The conditions of the WWASL will continue to apply to the 2.3 GHz Spectrum License.
+TheWWASL holder will not be allowed to provide services under the UASL using the 2.3GHz spectrum.
+The conditions of the WWASL will continue to

 At Auction Closure, the each Successful Bidder will automatically be deemed to have been awarded a provisional license.
-The balance (Winning Bid Amount Less the IBD) of the Auction license fee shall be paid to the Commission on or before January 7, 2015.
+The balance (Winning Bid Amount Less the IBD) of the Auction license fee shall be paid to the Commission on or before June 10, 2016.
 Failure to pay within this stipulated time or date, the award will automatically lapse and IBD forfeited.
+The Commission expects every bidder to develop a business Plan to guide its bid.
+Bidders are expected also to bid based on the assessment of their Business Plans.